noir-lang/docs/versioned_docs/version-0.7.1/index.md

 proving system and smart contract language has been pre-defined).
 In order for you to use Noir in your blockchain, a proving system backend and a smart contract interface must be implemented for it.

+## What's new about Noir?

+Noir is simple and flexible in its design, as it does not compile immediately to a fixed NP-complete language.
+Instead, Noir compiles to an intermediate language (ACIR), which itself can be compiled to an arithmetic circuit (if choosing to target Aztec's barretenberg backend) or a rank-1 constraint system (if choosing to target an R1CS backend like Arkwork's Marlin backend, or others).

+This in itself brings up a few challenges within the design process, but allows one to decouple the programming language completely from the backend.
+This is similar in theory to LLVM.

+## Current Features

+Compiler:

+- Module System
+- For expressions
+- Arrays
+- Bit Operations
+- Binary operations (<, <=, >, >=, +, -, \*, /, %) [See documentation for an extensive list]
+- Unsigned integers
+- If statements
+- Structures and Tuples
+- Generics

+ACIR Supported OPCODES:

+- Sha256
+- Blake2s
+- Schnorr signature verification
+- MerkleMembership
+- Pedersen
+- HashToField